quintilesims/layer0/docs-src/docs/guides/terraform_beyond_layer0.md

 # Deployment guide: Guestbook sample application
 In this example, you will learn how you can use Terraform to create a Layer0 service as well as supporting infrastructure in the form of a persistent data store.
-This example does not cover the details of application being deployed but focuses on how you can combine Layer0 and other Terraform providers as part of a Terraform workflow.
+This example does not cover the details of the application being deployed but focuses on how you can combine Layer0 and other Terraform providers as part of a Terraform workflow.

 ## Before you start
-In order to complete the procedures in this section, you must have following installed and configured correctly:
+In order to complete the procedures in this section, you must have the following installed and configured correctly:

- * Layer0
+ * Layer0 v0.8.4 or later
- * Terraform
+ * Terraform v0.9.0 or later
  * Layer0 Terraform Provider

-Layer0 v0.8.4 or later installed and configured.
 If you have not already configured Layer0, see the [Layer0 installation guide](/setup/install).
 If you are running an older version of Layer0, see the [Layer0 upgrade instructions](/setup/upgrade#upgrading-older-versions-of-layer0).

 See the [Terraform installation guide](/reference/terraform-plugin#install) to install Terraform and the Layer0 Terraform Plugin.

 ---

 ## Deploy with Terraform
-Using Terraform, you will deploy a simple guestbook application, which is backed by AWS DynamoDb Table, for persistant storage.
-The terraform configuration file will use both the Layer0 and AWS Terraform providers, to deploy the guestbook application and provision a new DynamoDb Table.
+Using Terraform, you will deploy a simple guestbook application, which is backed by AWS DynamoDB Table, for persistant storage.
+The terraform configuration file will use both the Layer0 and AWS Terraform providers, to deploy the guestbook application and provision a new DynamoDB Table.

 ## Part 1: Clone the Layer0 examples repository
 Run this command to clone the `quintilesims/layer0-examples` repository